-- The AQRF includes knowledge and skills, and application and responsibility - The EQF includes knowledge, skills, and responsibility and autonomy - The PRQS/PQF includes knowledge and skills, and application and autonomy - The SADCQF includes knowledge, skills, and autonomy and responsibility - The TQF VUSSC includes knowledge and understanding, skills, and wider personal and professional competences.
+- The AQRF includes knowledge and skills, and application and responsibility - The EQF includes knowledge, skills, and responsibility and autonomy - The PRQS/PQF includes knowledge and skills, and application and autonomy - The SADCQF includes knowledge, skills, and autonomy and responsibility - The TQF VUSSC includes knowledge and understanding, skills and wider personal and professional competences

-At this point, it is important to note that even if two QFs being compared have the same number and domains names, this does not mean that the definitions of each of these levels can be interpreted as similar (unless confirmed through a referencing exercise).
+At this point, it is important to note that even if two QFs being compared have the same number and domain names, this does not mean that the definitions of each of these levels can be interpreted as similar (unless confirmed through a referencing exercise).

-The recommendation also considers the EQF debate on the issue of competence vs autonomy and responsibility.
+The recommendation also considers the EQF debate on the issue of "competence" vs "autonomy and responsibility".

-- The original design of the EQF (Recommendation of 2008) adopted the term competence for the third domain of learning, but described it as responsibility and autonomy3.
-The adoption of competence represented a negotiated solution, based on extensive discussions with EQF advisory group members and experts.
-In the development of EQF descriptors, an agreement related to knowledge and skills descriptors were reached at an early stage but it was harder to agree on the naming of the third domain.
-One group of EQF stakeholders held the notion of competence as an overarching category that refers to the ability of individuals to apply knowledge and skills.
-Another group had a different idea and were using competence as a separate domain that focuses on specific aspects such as communication, problem-solving, and teamwork. - The revision of the EQF ten years later (Recommendation of 2017) offered the possibility to replace competence with responsibility and autonomy.
-This change reflected the positions of the EQF countries and stakeholders united in the EQF advisory group, and the implementation experience since the initial EQF legal basis of 2008.
+- The original design of the EQF (Recommendation of 2008) adopted the term "Competence" for the third domain of learning, but described it as "Responsibility and autonomy".
+The adoption of "Competence" represented a negotiated solution, based on extensive discussions with EQF Advisory Group members and experts.
+In the development of EQF descriptors, agreement related to "knowledge" and "skills" descriptors were reached at an early stage but it was harder to agree on the naming of the third domain.
+One group of EQF stakeholders held the notion of "competence" as an overarching category that refers to the ability of individuals to apply knowledge and skills.
+Another group had a different idea and were using "competence" as a separate domain that focuses on specific aspects such as communication, problem-solving and teamwork. - The revision of the EQF ten years later (Recommendation of 2017) offered the possibility to replace "Competence" with "Responsibility and Autonomy".
+This change reflected the positions of the EQF countries and stakeholders united in the EQF Advisory Group, and the implementation experience since the initial EQF legal basis of 2008.

-3.6.3 Options for an ACQF that supports innovation
+2.7.3 Options for an ACQF that supports innovation

-The ACQF has a key responsibility to support the AU to achieve the continental objectives formulated in CESA-25, the 10-year Implementation Plan of Agenda 2063, AU Free Movement Protocol, AfCFTA, and the 10-year Implementation Plan calls for a Skills Revolution.
+The ACQF has a key responsibility to support the AU to achieve the continental objectives formulated in CESA-25, the Ten Year Implementation Plan of Agenda 2063, AU Free Movement Protocol and AfCFTA and the Ten Year Implementation Plan calls for a Skills Revolution.

-As part of the skills revolution of Agenda 2063, the ACQF level descriptors need to reflect an optimistic vision of the future of the African economy, jobs, and competences, and must not only encourage the skills needed to rebuild the present but also leverage the future skills that will advance innovation (green or environmental, digital, social).
+As part of the skills revolution of Agenda 2063, the ACQF level descriptors need to reflect an optimistic vision of the future of the African economy, jobs and competences and must not only encourage the skills needed to rebuild the present but also leverage the future skills that will advance innovation (green or environmental, digital, social).

 Innovation may be related with new types of qualifications and wider opening up to RPL.
-The AUMS and regions cooperating with the ACQF are invited to consider, include and/or develop skills for the digital and green transitions in their qualifications, and other transversal skills for the 21st century.
+The AUMS and regions cooperating with the ACQF are invited to consider, include and/or develop skills for the digital and green transitions in their qualifications, and other transversal skills for the 21st Century.
 These aspects are further developed in Guideline 9.